 Antero Midstream Corporation together with its consolidated subsidiaries (the "Company" or "Antero Midstream"), is a growth-oriented midstream company formed to own, operate and develop midstream energy infrastructure primarily to service Antero Resources and its production and completion activity in the Appalachian Basin.
 The Company's assets consist of gathering pipelines, compressor stations, interests in processing and fractionation plants and water handling assets.
 Antero Midstream provides midstream services to Antero Resources under long-term contracts.
+The Company's corporate headquarters is located in Denver, Colorado.

-The Company's gathering and compression assets comprise of high and low pressure gathering pipelines, compressor stations and processing and fractionation plants that collect and process natural gas and NGLs from Antero Resources' wells in the Appalachian Basin.
+The Company's gathering and processing assets consist of high and low pressure gathering pipelines, compressor stations and processing and fractionation plants that collect and process natural gas and NGLs from Antero Resources' wells in the Appalachian Basin.
 The Company's water handling assets include two independent systems that deliver water from sources including the Ohio River, local reservoirs and several regional waterways, which portions of these systems are also utilized to transport flowback and produced water.
 The Company's water handling assets also include other flowback and produced water treatment facilities.